-All of these sub-accounts should be used for both approved ACM and ICM projects.
-If the OEB approves the true-up of any variances for ACM/ICM projects at the next cost of service application, the recalculated revenue requirement relating to the actual ACM/ICM capital expenditures should be compared to the rate rider revenues collected in the same period, plus the carrying charges in the respective sub-accounts.
+All Sub-Accounts should be used for both approved ACM and ICM projects.
+If the OEB approves the true-up of any variances for ACM/ICM projects at the next cost of service application, the recalculated revenue requirement relating to the actual ACM/ICM capital expenditures should be compared to the rate rider revenues collected in the same period, plus the carrying charges in the respective Sub-Accounts.
 These variances would then be refunded to, or collected from, customers through rate riders.